avnet-iotconnect/iotc-azurertos-sdk/README.md

 * If using the STM32U5, you should follow the initial [QUICKSTART.md](samples/stm32u5/QUICKSTART.md) located in the sample directory.
 Note that software X509 mutual authentication is also supported with the board but the steps are described in this document.
+* Obtain the software corresponding to your board by using one of the following methods:
-* Download and extract the project package for your board from the [Releases page](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/releases) in this repo.
-This option is not supported for STM32U5.
+  * Option 1) Download and extract the project package for the target board from the [Releases](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/releases) page.
-* Optionally, you can directly clone this repo.
-After cloning, execute [setup-project.sh](scripts/setup-project.sh]).
+  * Option 2) Clone this repository.
+After cloning, execute [setup-project.sh](scripts/setup-project.sh]) to setup the environment.
-On Windows, you will need bash installed with MSYS2 or similar.
-Alternatively, install a Linux distribution through the Windows Store and run it via.
-Windows Subsystem for Linux.
+* On Windows, a bash interpreter is required (such as MSYS2).
+Alternatively, a Linux distribution can be installed through the Windows Store and can be run via Windows Subsystem for Linux.
 * For STM32L4:
   * See the [README](https://github.com/avnet-iotconnect/iotc-azurertos-sdk/tree/main/samples/stm32l4).
 * For Avnet MaaxBoardRT and NXP MIMXRT1060 EVK: